 - Electronic components are adequate, but rather low in quality… typical Chinese stuff.
 This is an easy upgrade, though.

-- The brightly-polished brasswork as supplied has a slightly cheesy look to it.
+- The brightly-polished brasswork as supplied has a slightly cheesy look to it, and the brass itself seems pretty low grade.
 Again, fairly easy (though potentially expensive) to change if you want.

-This may not be for everyone, but it is an option for those who want to dig a little deeper into microphones and how they work.
+Microphone building certainly isn’t for everyone, but it is an option for those who want to dig a little deeper into microphones and how they work.
 The sonic character of these isn’t likely to change your life… just another crayon for your box… but it’s certainly fun to use a mic that you built yourself.
+Otherwise, contact me… I have several custom-built mics for sale.